johnnycyberseed/ibm-zk/pages/Data Set___Type___VSAM___Key-Sequenced (KSDS).md

 - records accessed by key (the hashmap of VSAM)
-- records can either be fixed-lengthed or variable-lengthed -
+- records can either be fixed-length or variable-length
 - the key field has the following restrictions
 	- can be from 1 to 255 bytes
 	- across all [[VSAM/Logical Record]]s,